Purely Radiative Higgs Mass in Scale invariant models: Illustrative Example

-One has to notice that the total decay width of the heavy scalar is much smaller than its mass for most of the viable parameters space, and therefore the narrow width approximation used to estimate $\sigma(pp\rightarrow S\rightarrow HH)$ is justified.
+One has to notice that the total decay width of the heavy scalar is much smaller than its mass for most of the viable parameters space, and therefore the narrow width approximation used to estimate the resonant di-Higgs production cross section is justified.
 In addition, the cross section of the non-resonant di-Higgs production at the LHC $pp\rightarrow HH@LHC14$ is reduced (by up to 75\%) for the majority of the parameters space, while it is enhanced for few BPs by less than 10\%.
-For the Z-associated di-Higgs production at the ILC $e^{-}e^{+}\rightarrow ZHH@ILC500$, the cross section is mainly enhanced for heavy scalar masses below $500~\mathrm{GeV}$, and reduced for larger $m_{S}$ values.
-Here, the enhancement/suppression is maximal around $m_{S}\sim\sqrt{s}=500\,\mathrm{GeV}$, where this is not a numerical mis-estimation of the cross section, since the propagators are Breit-Wigner approximated as given in (\ref{eq:coef}).
-For completeness, one has to mention that the BPs in Fig.~\ref{fig:1l} are in agreement with other DM constraints such as the DD bounds and the relic density.
-Here, we enforced the relic density to be $\Omega_{N_{1}}h^{2}>0.12$ due to the annihilation channels $N_{1}N_{1}\rightarrow VV,HH,SS,SS,f\bar{f}$, where the contribution of the channel $N_{1}N_{1}\rightarrow\ell_{\alpha}\ell_{\beta},\nu_{\alpha}\bar{\nu}_{\beta}$ to the annihilation cross section would relax the relic density to match the measured value~\cite{Ahriche}, $\Omega_{DM}h^{2}=0.120\pm0.001$~\cite{Aghanim:2018eyx}.
+For the Z-associated di-Higgs production at the ILC $e^{-}e^{+}\rightarrow ZHH@ILC500$, the cross section is mainly enhanced for $m_{S}<500~\mathrm{GeV}$, and reduced for larger values $m_{S}>0$.
+In this setup, the enhancement/suppression is maximal around $m_{S}\sim\sqrt{s}=500\,\mathrm{GeV}$, since it is not a numerical mis-estimation of the cross section due to the Breit-Wigner corrected propagators used in (\ref{eq:coef}).
+In case where the measured Z-associated di-Higgs production is reduced (increased) with respect to the SM by less than 30\% (more than 100\%), the heavy scalar mass is $m_{S}\gtrsim500~\mathrm{GeV}$ ($m_{S}\lesssim500~\mathrm{GeV}$).
+For completeness, one has to mention that the BPs in Fig.~\ref{fig:1l} are in agreement with DM constraints such as the DD bounds and the relic density.
+Here, we enforced the relic density to be $\Omega_{N_{1}}h^{2}>0.12$ due to the annihilation channels $N_{1}N_{1}\rightarrow VV,HH,HS,SS,f\bar{f}$, where the contribution of the channel $N_{1}N_{1}\rightarrow\ell_{\alpha}\ell_{\beta},\nu_{\alpha}\bar{\nu}_{\beta}$ to the annihilation cross section would relax the relic density to match the measured value~\cite{Soualah:2021xbn}, $\Omega_{DM}h^{2}=0.120\pm0.001$~\cite{Aghanim:2018eyx}.